 Since then, my cavalier attitude about my fairly serious symptoms has landed me in the hospital.
 It's gotten me into some flares so bad that I spent a year on steroids.
-But it also got me into the idea of blogging about it!
+Since then, I’ve added diagnoses like asthma, anemia and chronic idiopathic urticaria to my bag of tricks.
+But these unfortunate twists also got me into the idea of blogging about my experience!

 I am here, writing this blog, because I am a writer by trade who also happens to have Crohn's Disease.
 Writing is my favorite (and only) way of coping with stuff in my life that is not rainbows and unicorns.
-I am writing this blog for me, but also because I've noticed a real gap in chronic illness coverage online.
-In so many articles I read it's presented as something that only happens to elderly people who smoked a lot and watch Wheel of Fortune.
-While I love Wheel of Fortune as much as the next shut-in, I wanted to put a different face on chronic illness.
-MY FACE.
-Everyone look at my face!
+I am writing this blog for me, but also for anyone out there who can’t put their feelings into words.

-It's the face of someone who doesn't really know how to cope with all the things happening in and to her body.
-It's the face of someone who gets occasionally bitter about the whole "invisible illness" thing, because people don't seem to understand that it means you're actually sick.
-It's the face of someone who is always on a lot of pills, and not in like a fun, Fear And Loathing in Las Vegas kind of way.
+I’m just someone who doesn't really know how to cope with all the things happening in and to her body.
+I’m someone who gets occasionally bitter about the whole "invisible illness" thing, because people don't seem to understand that it means you're actually sick.
+I’m someone who is always on a lot of pills, and not in like a fun, Fear And Loathing in Las Vegas kind of way.

-But it's also the face of a girl with a social life!
-And a love of alcohol, when she can drink it!
+But I’m also a girl with a social life!
+And a love of alcohol, when I can drink it!
 And a cool job!
 And a lack of willpower at Sephora!

 All of this is simply to say that I'm gonna talk about stuff.
 Like the complex relationship my disease has with food.
 And the toll physical illness can take on your mental health.
 And how patients can advocate for themselves, personally and politically.
 Basically, I want a place where we can all feel a little less alone.